lchski/lucascherkewski.com/_newsletters/2020-07-12-149-snapshots-of-the-week.md

 Some snapshots of my week (in words because I’m not a photo guy):

 - Bread pudding, more appetizing than it sounds.
-(Maybe just me, but the name isn’t naturally appetizing if you’ve never had it before.)
+(Maybe just me, but the name isn’t a draw if you’ve never had it before.)
 - Being supported by good colleagues (friends) at work, means so much.
 - Eating takeout in a park, worth the postural pain.
 (I have weak core strength, so sitting on the ground to eat is not comfy for me.
 But it can be lovely!)
 - Driving on country roads with sunny skies, lovely except for one’s environmental conscience.